-David Cassidy Hospitalized: He Is Conscious and Surrounded by Family
+David Cassidy Hospitalized for Liver and Kidney Failure

 Bobby Bank/WireImage

-Partridge Family alum David Cassidy was recently hospitalized and his family has rushed to his side.
+Partridge Family alum David Cassidy was recently hospitalized for organ failure and his family has rushed to his side.

 The 67-year-old actor, singer and former 70s teen idol is "currently conscious and surrounded by family," his rep told E!
 News on Saturday.

-TMZ had reported that David was admitted to a Florida medical center three days ago and was suffering liver and kidney failure.
-His rep has not confirmed this.
+David has liver and kidney failure, needs a liver transplant and is currently in critical condition.
+TMZ reported he was admitted to a medical center earlier this week and was previously in a medically induced coma before Saturday.

 "He is in the hospital and it's not looking good," a source told E!
-News exclusively on Saturday.
+News exclusively.

 His family has rushed to his hospital bedside.
 David has two children—Arrow actress Katie Cassidy and son Beau Cassidy.